jenieg/quilt-your-stash/README.md

 ![EXPRESS BADGE](https://img.shields.io/static/v1?label=|&message=EXPRESS&color=5a5a5a&style=flat&logo=express)
 ![MONGODB BADGE](https://img.shields.io/static/v1?label=|&message=MONGODB&color=5a5a5a&style=flat&logo=mongodb)

 This is a full-stack web application inventory tracking system that combines my passion for quilting and coding.
-Local Auth through passport.js enabled so users can create their own collection.
+Local Auth through passport.js enabled; Users can sign up, sign in, and create their own inventory collection.

 ## Optimizations
 - Responsive design needs to be done